 - Are gutters and siding painted and well maintained? - Are windows clean and in good repair?
-(No broken or cracked window sills) - Is brickwork/siding in good repair? - Is outside caulking checked routinely? - Is building lighting working properly? - Are railings and decorative trim painted and in good repair? - Are steps and sidewalks in good condition? - Are building addresses visible, clearly marked and well maintained? - Are residents' windows covered in neutral colored blinds or draperies? - Are balconies neat and tidy, not full of furnishings, bicycles, etc.?
+(No broken or cracked window sills) - Is brickwork/siding in good repair? - Are rooftops missing shingles? - Is building lighting working properly? - Are railings and decorative trim painted and in good repair? - Are steps and sidewalks in good condition? - Are building addresses visible, clearly marked and well maintained? - Are residents' windows covered in neutral colored blinds or draperies? - Are balconies neat and tidy, not full of furnishings, bicycles, grills, etc.?